George

 Give me a face-to-face conversation and I was lost after about thirty seconds.

 Numbers make sense, people don’t.
 I learnt at a young that if I kept my face still and my voice flat, most people would leave me alone.
 Colleagues still called me intense, odd, and a bit much.
 There were the occasional HR conversations about “communication style” and “emotional impact”.
-I spent more evenings than I like to admit replaying the same meetings in my head, trying to work out exactly which sentence I had got wrong this time.
+I spent more evenings than I like to admit replaying the same meetings in my head, trying to work out exactly which sentence I had gotten wrong this time.
 I was never trying to be rude.
 I just thought the point of a meeting was to fix the problem, not dance around it.

 Then one night during what should have been a routine traffic stop, a gun was pulled from my car.